-Thank you to all who attended our 8th Annual Women's Issues Summit on June 5th!
+Thank you to all who attended our Women's Issues Summit on June 10h!

-More than seventy-five representatives from fifty nonprofit organizations involved with women and girls in the Philadelphia region gathered at the annual Women’s Issues Summit on Tuesday, June 5th .
+More than seventy-five representatives from fifty nonprofit organizations involved with women and girls in the Philadelphia region gathered at the annual Women’s Issues Summit.
 The Summit was held on the campus of Community College of Philadelphia and supported through the Women’s Center of Community College.

-The details of the group discussions, which includes the identified needs and strategies to address those needs, will be included in a report produced by WOMEN’S WAY.
-It is intended that the document could be used by nonprofits, community members, funders, and policy makers.
-The report will be available in early August, allowing the general public to better understand the emerging issues that need to be addressed within the framework of women and girls in our region.
+The details of the group discussions, which includes the identified needs and strategies to address those needs, are included in a findings report to be produced by WOMEN’S WAY in the summer of 2014.
+It is intended that the document will be used by nonprofits, community members, funders, and policy makers and allow for better understanding of the emerging issues that need to be addressed within the framework of women and girls in our region.